 - Maintaining current knowledge of educational trends and practices as well as new methods of publishing and delivering content

-- Keeping Brookes Publishing publications at the forefront of the field and closely track original and consequential research suitable for publicatio
+- Keeping Brookes Publishing publications at the forefront of the field and closely tracking research suitable for publication

-- Regularly visiting key campuses, attending professional conferences, cultivating relationships with leading researchers and authors, and engaging deeply with the relevant literature
+- Regularly visiting key campuses, attending professional conferences and engaging deeply with the relevant literature

 - Preparing annual qualitative and quantitative assessments of the lists